timjansen/actorsguild/README.md

 ==============

 Actors Guild was an experimental Java framework to make concurrent programming easier.
 It combined the concept of Actors with Futures.
-The result is a small API that let's you write concurrent, multi-threaded code almost like regular Java classes.
+The result was a small API that lets you write concurrent, multi-threaded code almost like regular Java classes.

 While the concept was interesting, in order to put it into practical use a huge amount of infrastructure would have been required.
 It is not really possible to combine AG with, say, Spring.
 Most libraries do not provide